JadeGoat/sg_weather_react/README.md

 5. Modified pins map to include upper and lower threshold and set the rainfall to normalize within 0 to 1.
 Shown in the above updated images

-6. Added forecast for two hour, twenty-four hour and four day
+6. Added forecast for two hour, twenty-four hour and four day using data from data.gov.sg (NEA)

+7. Added rolling text for flood alert using api from data.gov.sg (PUB)

+8. Added placeholder for safety (Wet Bulb Globe Temperature and Lightning observation)